KiJou/Unity_StencilHole/README.md

 # Unity_StencilHole
-Use the stencil of shader to cull hole in the mesh without any scripts.
+Use the stencil to cull hole in the mesh in Unity, without any c# script.

 Screenshots: